CCorazza/loading-bar/README.md

 # loading-bar
-Loading bar in css and a bit of JS
+Responsive loading bar in css and a bit of JS

 ### to-do :
 - [ ] add a scroll-back up arrow corner right